 Adapted from Bake or Break

 1 1/4 cup (2 1/2 sticks) unsalted butter

 1 1/2 teaspoons baking powder

 1 cup chopped, toasted, and cooled walnuts

 1 cup bittersweet chocolate chips

-- Preheat the oven to 350 ˚F and grease a 9×13” pan with shortening and then dust with cocoa powder.
-Set aside.
+- Preheat the oven to 350 ˚F and grease a 9 x 13” pan with shortening.
+Line with parchment paper leaving an overhang and grease the parchment paper.

 - Add the sugars to the cooled and browned butter.
 Mix until all the sugar is moistened.
 Stir in the eggs and vanilla, mix for several minutes until light and fluffy.

 - Stir in the baking powder and salt until completely mixed in.
 Add the flour and mix until almost combined.
 Add the walnuts, chocolate chips, and toffee bits and mix until all the flour is incorporated.